Bathing can present problems if you have PGP but, with some planning, there are ways of minimising the pain and risk of further stress to the pelvis.

 - Try using a shower to avoid climbing into the bath.
-You can get a shower seat fitted (by your OT) to allow you to sit down while showering.
+You can get a shower seat fitted (provided by an occupational therapist (OT)) to allow you to sit down while showering.
 This can be fixed or portable.
 Washing your feet can be impossible without somewhere to sit, as it is difficult to stand on one leg!
-There are long-handled sponges, available from your OT or to buy, which can also help.
+There are long-handled sponges (provided by an OT) which can also help.

 - If you do use the bath, sit on the edge and swing your legs over together if you possibly can, or step over carefully holding on to something to avoid putting weight onto one leg.
-Grab rails (from your OT) can also help.
+Grab rails (provided by an OT) can also help.

 - Try kneeling in the bath rather than lying down in it.

 - Use your arms to take a lot of your body weight when coming out of the bath.

 - Use a terry nappy to put over the plastic stool or chair (especially after labour and birth when you might be sore).

 - Use a basin, bidet or foot-spa to wash your feet while sitting down.

 - Prepare everything you will need beforehand so that you have towels, nappies, clean clothes, etc ready next to you.